BasicComputation/x64-lecture/B07 - Calling convention.md

 If you create a function or a DLL to be used by others, you must return with the values in these registers unchanged.

+Return value from function is found in 'A' or xmm0 register.